Teacher of Dalcroze Eurhythmics; PhD supervisor

 IJD, Geneva Masters supervisor for Jerison Harper Lee (2015) and Julia Martín Arias (2019)

-She is a reviewer for Musicae Scientiae, a frequent presenter of papers and practical workshops at conferences and has a growing list of publications.
+Reviewer for Musicae Scientiae and a frequent presenter of papers and practical workshops at international conferences.
+Two most recent publications: